remorses/spiceflow/README.md

     <br/>
 </div>

-It follows the same idea as [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions), letting you call your server functions directly from your client components, with some differences:
+This Next.js plugin let you use something like [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) using the `/pages` directory, letting you call your server functions directly from your client components.

+WIth Server Actions i mean calling your server functions directly in your client components, it does not closely follow the Next.js Server Actions behavior:

+Other differences are:

 - It does not depend on any React canary features, it just turns your server functions into a `fetch` calls in the client
 - It works both inside `pages` and `app` directories